The Summer Program

 A Day In The Life Of A UB Student

 Upward Bound students start the morning with breakfast at 7:30am in the program's dining hall, then ease into their day with a half hour of UB Chillin' which is time for students to prepare themselves both physically and mentally for the day.
-After UB Chillin', there is a period of "L2S (Learning to Study)", where students devote time to study and research, or they can connect with teachers and residential staff for support and encouragement before they start their morning classes.
-The schedule after lunch vary depending on the day.
-Students will either have a class or participate in Mini Courses which are our summer electives that change yearly (past courses include Art, Zumba, Yoga, Acapella and Exploring the Outdoors).
-Dinner is at 5pm and is followed by optional activities, group time, Workshops or ECLIPSe challenges.
+Following their first academic class and lunch, students participate in a "ketchup" period where students devote time to study and research, or they can connect with teachers and residential staff for support and encouragement before they start their afternoon class.
+The schedule after the second academic class can vary depending on the day.
+With dinner at 5pm, students have a variety of activities including some personal time followed by options, special activities, or a grade level workshop.
+After dinner students have ECLIPSe challenges and group time.
 Personal time winds down the day and it's "Lights Out" at 10:30pm.